Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Appendix

-The proof of the lower bound is similar. \end{proof} The following proposition provides a generic result on iterates of non-negative kernels, which will serve multiple purposes throughout the remainder of the paper. \begin{prop} Let $\left(K_{n};n\geq1\right)$ be a collection of possibly random, non-negative integral kernels, and suppose that for a collection of possibly random, finite measures $\left(\nu_{n};n\geq1\right)$ and positive, bounded functions $\left(S_{n}^{-},S_{n}^{+};n\geq1\right)$,
+The following proposition provides a generic result on iterates of non-negative kernels, which will serve multiple purposes throughout the remaining proofs in the paper. \begin{prop} Let $\left(K_{n};n\geq1\right)$ be a collection of possibly random, non-negative integral kernels, and suppose that for a collection of possibly random, finite measures $\left(\nu_{n};n\geq1\right)$ and positive, bounded functions $\left(S_{n}^{-},S_{n}^{+};n\geq1\right)$,

 Then

 where

 Furthermore, for any possibly random probability measure $\eta$ and $\varphi\in\mathcal{L},$